core-wg/yang-cbor/draft-veillette-core-cool-librry-latest.md

       description
         "Identifier representing the current set of modules and submodules listed in the 'module' list.
-This identifier is server-specific when implemented as
+This identifier is endpoint-specific when implemented as
-        unit32 or shared between multiple servers when implemented as identityref.
+        unit32 or shared between multiple endpoints on one or multiple servers when implemented as identityref.
         The server MUST change the value of this leaf each time the information represented by the 'module' list instance changes.";
     }

     list module {
       key "sid revision";
       description
-        "Each entry represents one revision of one module currently supported by the server.";
+        "Each entry represents one revision of one module currently supported by the server endpoint.";

       uses identification-info;